koynachatterjee30-source/Cybersecurity-Journey/Reconnaissance/IP_NETWORK_RECON.md

 # IP & Network Reconnaissance

-IP and Network Reconnaissance is the process of identifying and gathering information about IP addresses, network ranges, hosts, and network infrastructure associated with an authorized target.
+IP and Network Reconnaissance is the process of identifying and gathering information about IP addresses, network ranges, hosts, and network infrastructure associated with an authorized target .

 It helps cybersecurity professionals understand how systems are connected and identify the external network attack surface before performing further security testing.